Asymptotic theory of cepstral random fields: Theory of inference

-The mean $\EE[S] $ is determined in practice by assigning some of the fixed effects in $\widetilde{X}$ to the signal.
-For example, if the signal is defined to be a smooth ``trend" effect and the noise is idiosyncratic noise, then all mean effects might be assigned to the signal so that $\EE[S] = \mu$.

-\section{Theory of Inference}
+\section{Theory of inference}

 This section provides rigorous mathematical results regarding the inference problems delineated in Section~\ref{sec:fitting}.
-We do not assume a cepstral random field process, retaining greater generality, but assume a fair amount of regularity on the higher moments of the field through the Brillinger-type cumulant conditions \citep{brillinger2001time}.
+We do not assume a cepstral random field process, retaining greater generality, but assume a fair amount of regularity on the higher moments of the field through the Brillinger-type cumulant conditions \cite{brillinger2001time}.
+We need not assume the field is Gaussian for Theorem \ref{thmm:AsympFreq}, but we require a Gaussian assumption for Theorem \ref{thmm:Bayes}.
+We first list technical assumptions, and then describe the mathematical results.